 Here’s the thing.
 Content marketing is all about creating and sharing high quality content — things people actually want to consume and interact with.

 Are You Making This Content Marketing Mistake?

 Now here’s the mistake I still see businesses make quite frequently:

 They still prioritize quantity over quality.

 It happens time and time again.
 A company — including fairly large ones — will advertise on some freelance board about a content writing gig.
 They want someone well-versed in Web content writing, blogging, social media, and content marketing.
 They expect that someone to have years of experience.
-They expect flawless writing.
+And they expect flawless writing.
 In fact, they usually expect several of these writers.
-And they almost always want these articles for $20 or less per piece.
+And they usually want those things at rock-bottom rates.

 Playing Content Marketing Catch-Up